binipringle/torts/_texts/0-outline.md

 - {:.indent-7}(i)	Same case or controversy = “common nucleus of operative fact”
 - {:.indent-7}(ii)	In other words, the same transaction or occurrence

-[^1]: 28 U.S. Code § 1331 states that "The district courts shall have original jurisdiction of all civil actions arising under the Constitution, laws, or treaties of the United States."
-28 U.S.(c) § 1331 is openly accessible at [Cornell Law School's Legal Information Institute](https://www.law.cornell.edu/uscode/text/28/1331)
+[^1]: 28 U.S. Code § 1331 "The district courts shall have original jurisdiction of all civil actions arising under the Constitution, laws, or treaties of the United States."

 [^2]: 28 U.S.(c) § 1332 is openly accessible at [Cornell Law School's Legal Information Institute](https://www.law.cornell.edu/uscode/text/28/1332)